jscottsmith/react-scroll-parallax/README.md

 - type: `Boolean`
 - default `false`

-Determines whether the scroll rate of the parallax component will move faster or slower than the default rate of scroll.
+Internally swaps the min/max offset y values of the parallax component to give the appearance of moving faster or slower than the default rate of scroll.

 **`tag`**